DeivisFelipe/Inteligencia-Artificial/Cadeiras/Processamento de imagens/datasets/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 260 images.
-Carcinoma-de-celulas-escamosas are annotated in YOLOv8 format.
+Cancer are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)